ClarytyLLC/docs/src/docs/automate-studio/tutorials/basic/transcription/tutorial.md

 #### Step 5: Add output nodes

-We will now add output nodes to the flow - one for success and the other for failure.
+You will now add output nodes to the flow - one for success and the other for failure.

 **To add output nodes:**

 1. Drag the **aiware out** Node from the Node Palette and drop it to the canvas next to the previous Node.
 2. Click on the **aiware out** node once to select it.
 3. Press `Control + C` and `Control + V` on your keyboard to copy and paste the node.
-Now we have two output nodes.
+Now you have two output nodes.
 One for success and one for failure.
 4. Move one of the two identical **aiware out** down a little bit.
 5. Double click on the node you have just moved to open the Node Properties, and from the  *Output Status* dropdown select *failure*.
-Now we have two output nodes - one for success and one for failure.
+Now you have two output nodes - one for success and one for failure.
 6. Wire the **aiware email** node success output to the **aiware out \[success\]** node.
 7. Next, add three **link out** nodes from the Node Palette and place them just below the **Cognition - Core**, **user details**, and **aiware email** nodes and wire each to the **failure output** of the node above.
 8. Drag a **link in** node, put it in front of the **aiware out \[failure\]]** node, and wire it to its port.